unionai/unionai-docs/source/guide/core-concepts/tasks/task-hardware-environment/customizing-task-resources.md

 An ephemeral storage default value of zero means that the task pod will consume storage on the node as needed.
 This makes it possible for a pod to get evicted if a node doesn't have enough storage.
-If your tasks are built to rely on ephemeral storage, we recommend being explicit with the ephemeral storage you request as to avoid pod eviction.
+If your tasks are built to rely on ephemeral storage, we recommend being explicit with the ephemeral storage you request so as to avoid pod eviction.

 {@@ if byoc @@}